Sherlock Holmes: Past and Present

 Connie Balides, 'The Phantasmatic Holmes and the Living Archive, circa 1951: The Festival of Britain'

-Martin Wagner, 'They Might be Detectives: Anthony Harvey, A Case of Identity and the Fictionality of Holmesian Observation'
+Martin Wagner, 'They Might Be Giants, A Case of Identity, and the Fictionality of Holmesian Observation'

 Julia Gordon-Bramer, '“The Detective”: Sylvia Plath’s tribute to Sherlock Holmes and the “Whodunit”'